ORNL/GridKit/src/Model/PhasorDynamics/INPUT_FORMAT.md

 ## Overview

-This document describes a data format for grid dynamics cases intended to be used in the SCIDAC-OE project "Next-Generation Grid Simulations".
+This document describes a data format for grid dynamics cases intended to be used in the SciDAC-OE project "Next-Generation Grid Simulations".
 The format is designed first for implementation as UTF-8 encoded JSON but may also be encoded as [MessagePack](https://msgpack.org).